 We don’t have a copy of Giraffes Can’t Dance so we borrowed it from our local library.
 I enjoyed this book, probably more than my boys did!
 Though they still liked it a lot.
 A fun readable story for 4 year olds with a great teaching point to the story line.

 Check out all the reasons we love our local library!

 A list of best books for 4 year olds has to included Hairy Maclary by New Zealand author Lynley Dodd!
 I managed to buy a copy of five of the Hairy Maclary stories through the discards pile of my local library.

 I love reading these books to my kids- short, funny, great illustrations and memorable characters.
 Can’t believe my 5 year old could point out to me which dogs were included in which story and which dog is missing!

 I know I have been reading Hairy Maclary a lot when I start to identify the neighborhood dogs as there goes a Bottomly Potts, or he looks like Hercules Morse.

 5. Two Frogs

-A great reading book for 3 and 4 year olds who love dinosaurs or dancing or… both!
+A great reading book kids who love dinosaurs or dancing or… both!
 Saturday Night At The Dinosaur Stomp is a fun read aloud book with a simple story about, as the title suggests, getting ready for a party.
-The enjoyment is in the characterisation of the dinosaurs!
+The enjoyment is in the characterization of the dinosaurs!

 10. The Wonky Donky

-Based on the popular song, THE WONKY DONKEY is such a fun reading book for preschoolers.
+Based on the popular song, The Wonky Donkey is such a fun book for 4 year olds.
 Who ever heard of a spunky hanky-panky cranky stinky-dinky lanky honky-tonky winky wonky donkey?